10XGenomics/enclone/README.md

-For the general audience: from a biological sample (such as blood), `enclone` allows you to see the history of individual immune cells within it: how they evolved in response to antigens, including those in viruses, bacteria and tumor cells.
+For the general audience: from a biological sample (such as blood), `enclone` allows you to see the history of individual immune cells within it: how they evolved in response to antigens, including those in viruses, bacteria and tumors.
 Understanding this is a highly active research area with many mysteries that will take years if not decades to sort out, with profound implications for biology and medicine.